The Soft Story Legislation

 Retrofitting these building is relatively simple and inexpensive, providing a great deal of value in safety for the occupants and owner and allowing the City to rebound more quickly after an earthquake.
 The CAPSS report analyzed these buildings, coming to the following determinations:

-- There are approximately 4,300 wood-frame buildings built before January 1, 1978, in San Francisco with five or more residential units on two or more stories.
+- Through a sidewalk survey, it was believed that there would be approximately 4,300 wood-frame buildings built before January 1, 1978 in San Francisco with five or more residential units on two or more stories.
 All of these buildings may have a soft story condition, but CAPSS determined that about 2800-2900 of these buildings likely have this condition.
-This was determined through a sidewalk visual survey.

 - As they stand now, 43 to 85 percent of these buildings would be posted with an UNSAFE placard (red-tagged) after a probable strong earthquake, meaning 1200-2400 red-tagged buildings.